Board of

 Dr. Oghenowede Eyawo – Vice Chair

-Carolyn Khalil – Chair
+Carolyn Khalil – Secretary

 Carolyn volunteers her time and expertise with multiple organizations in Ontario, Canada, and Tanzania as a passionate advocate for equity, education, and sustainability.